A Complete Guide To Savannah, Georgia (Updated 2026)

 When To Visit Savannah

 The best time to visit Savannah is in winter or spring.
 You will find comfortable temperatures, low humidity, and lots of sunshine from December to April.
 Avoid Savannah during the fall and summer.
-Honestly the heat and humidity is just unbearable May - November.
+Honestly the heat and humidity is a lot in these months May - November.
 You will also find that it can get rainy in the fall and summer.

 How To Get To Savannah